logicly-au/docs.iar-dst.online/domains/domain-1.rst

    * experience of mental illness
    * are symptoms improving/worsening, is distress improving/worsening, are new symptoms emerging?

 Validated measures such as the K10, K5 (for Aboriginal People), PHQ-9, GAD-7 and the EPDS are potentially useful for understanding symptom severity and distress.
-Threshold points for each of these instruments to guide judgements about problem severity are provided below.

 .. admonition:: PRACTICE POINT